dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 ### Single-treatment multiple-reader analysis
 Suppose one has data in a single treatment $i$ and multiple readers are involved.
 One wishes to determine if the performance of the readers as a group equals some specified value. *Since only a single treatment is involved, an implicit $i$ dependence, in subsequent formulae, is ignored.*

-In \@ref(OR1RMTModel) single-reader multiple-treatment analysis was described.
+In Eqn. \@ref(OR1RMTModel) single-reader multiple-treatment analysis was described.
 It is not identical to single-treatment multiple-reader analysis.
 Treatment is a fixed factor while reader is a random factor.
 Therefore, one cannot simply use the previous analysis with reader and treatment interchanged (a graduate student tried to do just that, and he is quite smart, hence the reason for this warning).

 In the analysis described in this section reader is regarded as a random effect.
 The average performance of the readers is estimated and compared to a specified value.
 Hillis has described the appropriate modifications.
 [TBA Two approaches are described, one using the DBM pseudovalue based model and the other based on the OR model with appropriate modification.
 The second approach is summarized below.
 TBA]

-For single-treatment multiple-reader OR analysis, the figure of merit model is (contrast the following equation to \@ref(eq:ORModel1RMT) noting the absence of an $i$ index.
+For single-treatment multiple-reader OR analysis, the figure of merit model is (contrast the following equation to Eqn. \@ref(eq:ORModel1RMT) noting the absence of an $i$ index.
 If multiple modalities are present the current analysis is applicable to data in each treatment analyzed one at a time):

 \begin{equation}
 \theta_{j\{c\}}=\mu+R_j+\epsilon_{j\{c\}}